1979–80 Segunda División B

 The 1979–80 Segunda División B was the 3rd season of Segunda División B, the third highest level of the Spanish football league system, since its establishment in 1977.
 First and 2nd in each group were promoted to Segunda División, and the bottom four were relegated to the Tercera División.

+The division consisted of two geographic groups.
+Barakaldo CF were the Group I champions and Linares CF were the Group II champions.

 Group 1

 A total of 20 teams will contest the group, including 2 relegated from the Segunda División and 4 promoted from the Tercera División.